fgpv-vpgf/fgpv-vpgf/src/content/samples/api/new-panel-tests/panel/demo.md

     ```

-- ***Set Controls:***  panel controls set as a list of PanelElems
+- ***Set/Get Controls:***  panel controls set as a list of PanelElems

     `RZ.mapInstances[0].panelRegistry[0].controls = [closeBtn, new RZ.PanelElem('|'), new RZ.PanelElem('T'), panelElem1, new RZ.PanelElem($('<br>')), panelElem4, panelElem3];`

     `RZ.mapInstances[0].panelRegistry[0].controls;`

-- ***Set Content:*** panel contents are a single PanelElem
+- ***Set/Get Content:*** panel contents are a single PanelElem

     `RZ.mapInstances[0].panelRegistry[0].content = panelElem2;`

     `RZ.mapInstances[0].panelRegistry[0].content;`

--Available spaces:
+### Available Spaces

+- ***Available spaces:***
-    -when no position call to availableSpaces() and user doesn't supply anything
+    - when no position call to availableSpaces() and user doesn't supply anything
-    -if user wants to compute available spaces for a supplied width and height
+    - if user wants to compute available spaces for a supplied width and height
-    -when position is defined
+    - when position is defined
-    -when min position is set
+    - when min position is set
-    -Have values memorized so explanation flows
+    - have values memorized so explanation flows
-    -available spaces marks all position invalid where setting that grid square as a panel's top left corner would put it
+    - available spaces marks all position invalid where setting that grid square as a panel's top left corner would put it
-        -out of bounds of map
+        - out of bounds of map
-        -have the panels min position conflicting with another panel
+        - have the panels min position conflicting with another panel

+### Conflict Detection and Error Handling
 -If we try to mess with things:
     -Setting a min that's not a subset of actual position
     -Opening a panel whose min is within another panel's min